 Note that if the firmware file used for firmware upgrade is the same as the firmware version running on the PX, no firmware upgrade will be performed unless you have set the force\update option to true in the "fwupdate.cfg" file.
-See fwupdate.cfg (on page 525).
+See fwupdate.cfg (on page 529).

-• To use a USB drive to upgrade the PX:
+To use a USB drive to upgrade the PX:

 - 1. Copy the configuration file "fwupdate.cfg" and an appropriate firmware file to the root directory of the USB drive. - 2.
 Reference the firmware file in the image option of the "fwupdate.cfg" file. - 3.
 Plug the USB drive into the USB-A port on the PX. - 4.
-The PX performs the firmware upgrade.
-The upgrade message "FuP" is shown on the front panel display.
+The PX performs the firmware upgrade. - On a PX3 Phase II model, the front panel display shows the firmware upgrade percentage. - On a PX3 Phase I model, the front panel display shows "FUP."